openstack-archive/fuxi/doc/source/devref/cinder_provider.rst

 -------------------

-This connector is only supported when running the containers inside OpenStack Nova instances due to its usage of OpenStack Nova API 'connect' and 'disconnet' verbs.
+This connector is only supported when running the containers inside OpenStack Nova instances due to its usage of OpenStack Nova API 'connect' and 'disconnect' verbs.

 Usage